tyrmoga/attachment_migrator/README.md

 - **Progress bar** with live SSE updates showing uploaded/failed/duplicate counts
 - **Dead Letter Queue** — failed jobs are listed with error messages and can be retried individually or all at once

-## What it does NOT cover

-- **Data migration beyond attachments** — no contacts, employees, or any other Odoo records are created or modified
-- **Attachment binary transformation** — files are downloaded and uploaded as-is; no resizing, format conversion, or thumbnail generation
-- **Incremental sync** — no tracking of what changed since the last run; it migrates the current state
-- **Archived/missing destination records** — if no destination record matches by name, the job fails and goes to the DLQ for manual handling

 ## Prerequisites

 - Node.js 20+